wix-playground/stylable-components/specs/slider/Spec.md

 ![elements](./assets/elements.png)

-**Slider consists of:** ::bar, ::handle, ::progressBar, ::marks and ::progressMarks .
-The ::handle is dragged across the bar in order to give the slider a desired value. ::progressBar shows range from min value to the current value. ::marks and ::progressMarks are representing the step
+The handle is dragged across the bar in order to give the slider a desired value. progressBar shows range from min value to the current value while marks and ::progressMarks are representing the step.
+Tooltip is showing the value.

-> TBD (need to decide on how to implement tooltip)
-> Also, you can display tooltip (e.g. to display current value) by adding child DOM element with relevant data-slot (data-slot="tooltip")
+**Slider consists of:**

+::bar - represents range from min to max value
+::progressBar - represents range from min value to the current
+::handle - dragged across the bar in order to give the slider a desired value
+::marks - represent step within ::bar section
+::progressMarks - represent step within ::progressBar section
+::tooltip - displays current value

 ## API